MrGiovanni/R-Super/README.md

 *Abdominal CT datasets have dozens to a couple thousand tumor masks.
 In contrast, hospitals and new public datasets have tens/hundreds of thousands of tumor CTs with radiology reports.
 Thus, we ask:* **how can radiology reports improve tumor segmentation?**

 We present R-Super, a training strategy that transforms radiology reports (text) into direct (per-voxel) supervision for tumor segmentation AI.
 Before training, we use LLM to extract tumor information from radiology reports.
-Then, R-Super introduces new loss functions, which use this extracted information to teach the AI to segment tumors that are coherent with reports, in terms of tumor count, diameters, and locations.
-By merging large-scale CT-Report datasets (e.g., [AbdomenAtlas 3.0](https://github.com/MrGiovanni/RadGPT/), [CT-Rate](https://huggingface.co/datasets/ibrahimhamamci/CT-RATE), [Merlin](https://stanfordaimi.azurewebsites.net/datasets/60b9c7ff-877b-48ce-96c3-0194c8205c40)), with small or large CT-Mask datasets (e.g., [MSD](http://medicaldecathlon.com), [AbdomenAtlas 2.0](https://github.com/MrGiovanni/RadGPT/)), the peformance of tumor segmentation AI can **improve by up to 8-16%** in sensitivity, F1, AUC, DSC and NSD.
+Then, R-Super introduces new loss functions (Volume Loss & Ball Loss), which use this extracted information to teach the AI to segment tumors that are coherent with reports, in terms of tumor count, diameters, and locations.
+By merging large-scale CT-Report datasets (e.g., [Merlin](https://stanfordaimi.azurewebsites.net/datasets/60b9c7ff-877b-48ce-96c3-0194c8205c40)), with small or large CT-Mask datasets (e.g., [AbdomenAtlas](https://github.com/MrGiovanni/RadGPT/), [PanTS](https://github.com/MrGiovanni/PanTS)), the peformance of tumor segmentation AI improved by up to **+16% in sensitivity, F1, AUC, DSC and NSD**.

 <div align="center">